Intro to Buddhism & Meditation in Portland

 The oldest lineage, Theravada Buddhism is also where the whole modern mindfulness movement came from, and tends to be pragmatic, straightforward and technically precise.
 In turn, it’s approach to philosophy and meditation is usually the most accessible to Westerners.

-- Logistics: M evenings, and M-R early mornings in NE Portland.
+- Logistics: Every other M evening in NE Portland.

 - Lineage: Sayadaw U Tejaniya – mixed with general Theravada